elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 ## Summing up

 The goal of this post was to sumarize the language goals: compatibility, productivity and extensibility.
-By being compatibile with the Erlang VM, we are providing developers another approach for building concurrent, distributed and fault-tolerant systems.
+By being compatibile with the Erlang VM, we are providing developers another approach for building concurrent application and also distributed and fault-tolerant systems.

-We also hope to have clarified what Elixir offers in addition to what exists in the Erlang VM today, in particular, meta-programming through macros, polymorphic constructs for extensibility and a data-focused standard library with powerful and consistent APIs for different types, including strict and lazy enumeration, unicode handling, a test framework and more.
+We also hope to have clarified what Elixir brings to the Erlang VM, in particular, meta-programming through macros, polymorphic constructs for extensibility and a data-focused standard library with powerful and consistent APIs for different types, including strict and lazy enumeration, unicode handling, a test framework and more.

 Give Elixir a try!
 You can start with our [getting started guide](http://elixir-lang.org/getting_started/1.html), or check out our sidebar for other learning resources.